 “But, we already use scripts for deployments.”

 We hear that a lot.
-So let’s explain why you would choose an automation tool over scripts.
+So let’s explain why you would choose a release automation tool over your deploy scripts.
 First of, Packaging and Versioning.
 DeployHub uses an application to package together components.
 Applications and components have versions.
 Because of DeployHub’s versioning capability, you can do incremental deployments moving away from the old style monolithic approach.
 If you are just updating a .jar or .war file, you can always just copy the new file over.
 We agree.
 A script can do that, but an application is more than just a binary, and a deployment is more than just a copy.
 With DeployHub you can include in your package as a deployment:

 - Database updates

 And unlike a simple copy, your full stack deployment package can be rolled forward, rolled back, or it could even jump versions.
 So when production is 5 versions behind and you want it up to the most recent release, DeployHub does that incrementally (including the database updates), reducing the time and risk associated to the release.
 DeployHub’s reports show what has changed providing an audit trail that makes even the grumpiest production control team happy.

 You can also check-out our Webinar “Break away from monolithic deployments with CircleCI and DeployHub”

 The DeployHub CircleCI Deployment Orb